On behalf of The Law Office of Gustavo E. Frances, P.A.

 Going through a divorce is not easy for anyone.
 The last thing that any couple imagines when they get married is that they will end up separating.
 However, you may be wondering if there are any special considerations when it comes to same-sex couples who are going through a divorce.
 Today, we want to take some time to discuss this issue.

-At The Law Office of Gustavo E. Frances, we are dedicated to helping people who are going through the divorce process.
+At The Law Office Of Gustavo E. Frances, P.A., we are dedicated to helping people who are going through the divorce process.
 We want to ensure that you are being treated fairly throughout the entire process.
-When you need a Fort Lauderdale divorce lawyer, call us today.
+When you need a lawyer, call us today.

 Is Anything Different?